Electrical and Computer Engineering

 Within a few years following graduation, our graduates will have:

-- progressed in their careers as indicated by promotions, positions of leadership, awards, recognitions, entrepreneurial activities, products or processes developed, patents, and/or publications;
+- progressed in their careers as indicated by increasing responsibility, awards, recognitions, entrepreneurial activities, products or processes developed, patents, and/or publications;

 - advanced their knowledge and expertise as indicated by continuing education, advanced degrees, and/or professional registration;